Create: talking art with CRUDE

 What were the first of your artworks which ended up on apparel?

-I think it was the dog and the landscape with the goats from the last year’s fall collection.
+I think it was the dog and the landscape with the goats from the last year’s winter collection.

 When you look at other stuff from you did before that, it seems like there are some different styles in your portfolio and that it went from more black & white contrast to using more color in the newer projects.